januschung/januschung.github.io/docs/about-me/work-experience.md

     <div style="clear: both;"></div>

     - Built and maintained CI/CD pipelines using Github Actions, Argo CD, DataDog and Hashicorp Vault.
-    - Built and deployed Infrastructure as Code using Terraform on AWS EKS.
+    - Built and deployed Infrastructure as Code using Terraform to manage AWS resources.
     - Leveraged blue green deployments with Argo Rollouts to improve release strategies and minimize downtime.
     - Created standardized platform EKS service to get Veterans Affairs API services onboard to AWS.
     - Created sample Java, Python and Ruby app and helm charts as reference for tenant to get onboard easier.